 Like every CDCU in this study, FCUCU is a creature of its own unique history and context.
 While FCUCU is now recognized as a leading model for faith-based credit unions with a community development mission - indeed, one of its founding members and longtime Treasurer and manager, Mrs. Rita Haynes, helped to found and now chairs the national coalition of faith-based CUs as part of the National Federation of CDCUs - there were some controversial years when the separation of the credit union from Mt.
 Sinai Baptist Church had painfully to be worked out.
 What emerged was an independent financial institution, in its own former bank building since 1991 (leased for \$1.00/year), whose membership is no longer limited by church affiliation, but whose mission and guiding principles continue to be firmly grounded in commitment to "spreading the word through service."
-In a geographic area which gradually lost every one of its banks and saw the rapid increase of pawn shops, high-priced check cashers and rent-to-own agencies in its struggling business districts, FCUCU has grown rapidly in recent years as the single community-owned and governed financial institution serving its largely unbanked and disenfranchised population.
-In this setting, FCUCU serves a membership with a wide range of financial and literacy skills - from illiterate members who depend on the credit union to hold and write checks for their bills each month, to members who step-up through the ladder of services to become home-owners and small business entrepreneurs, and who may regularly access their accounts via computer and the new automated phone teller system.

-&lt;sup>38 This is a common experience of faith-based credit unions and will not be recounted here.
+38 This is a common experience of faith-based credit unions and will not be recounted here.
 For further information on the challenging interrelationships between CUs and their founding faith-based institutions, see L. Levy. and C. Warden (1995), Faithful stewardship: A guide to and for faith-based credit unions, New York, National Federation of Community Development Credit Unions.

-&lt;sup>39 This phrase was the theme of the 1999 Annual Meeting of Shareholders and the 1999 Annual Report.
+39 This phrase was the theme of the 1999 Annual Meeting of Shareholders and the 1999 Annual Report.